danjrauch/dash/README.md

 ## Description

 dash is being developed as a hobby project.
-It strives to allow for the storage and search of entities and relationships through a tableless architecture.
+It strives to allow for the storage and search of graphs.
-In other words entities and relationships are first class types.
-It supports a cypher-like, derivative query language.
 Development began on December 1 2018.

 ### Source